MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/biometric/index.md

 title: Biometric Devices Design Guide
-description: This is the landing page for the Biometric Devices Design Guide documentation. ms.assetid: 78270890-4ea2-403e-bbd7-84a22581bbb7 ms.date: 09/30/2024 ms.topic: article
+description: This is the landing page for the Biometric Devices Design Guide documentation. ms.assetid: 78270890-4ea2-403e-bbd7-84a22581bbb7 ms.date: 12/11/2024 ms.topic: article
 ---

 # Biometric Devices Design Guide Documentation

-Welcome to the Biometric Devices Design Guide documentation!
+Welcome to the Biometric Devices Design Guide documentation.
 This documentation describes how to write user-mode drivers that work with the Windows Biometric Driver Interface (WBDI).
 WBDI is the driver interface of the Windows Biometric Framework (WBF).

 The WBDI provides essential resources and guidelines for developers and hardware manufacturers to create and implement drivers that facilitate seamless interaction with biometric devices, such as fingerprint readers, iris scanners, and facial recognition systems.